400 Series Shinkansen: Interior

-Green car (first class) accommodations had 2+1 abreast seating, unlike the E3 series trains which replaced them, which featured 2+2 seating in both standard class and Green cars.
-Seat pitch was 1160 mm in Green class (car 11), 980 mm in reserved-seating cars (12 to 15), and 910 mm in non-reserved cars (16 and 17).
+As a result of the narrower cross section, ordinary-class cars were fitted with 2+2 abreast seating, compared with the 3+2 configuration used on most Shinkansen trains.
+Green cars featured 2+1 abreast seating, compared with the 2+2 layout typical of other Shinkansen services.
+On subsequent mini-Shinkansen rolling stock, Green cars also adopted 2+2 seating, matching standard-class layouts.
+Seat pitch was 1160 mm in Green class (car 11), 980 mm in reserved-seating cars (cars 12–15), and 910 mm in non-reserved cars (cars 16 and 17).

-When the fleet received life-extension refurbishment between 1999 and 2001, the interiors were also refurbished with new seats moquette.
-The reserved seating cars received red moquette, while the non-reserved seating cars received turquoise moquette.
+During the life-extension refurbishment programme carried out between 1999 and 2001, the interiors were also upgraded with new moquette seat coverings.
+Green cars received blue moquette, reserved-seating cars received red moquette, and non-reserved seating cars were fitted with turquoise moquette.